single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 Shared dependencies like React, Vue, and Angular, do not publish System.register versions of their libraries.
 However, you can find System.register versions of the libraries in [the esm-bundle project](https://github.com/esm-bundle) ([blog post](https://medium.com/@joeldenning/an-esm-bundle-for-any-npm-package-5f850db0e04d)).
 Alternatively, SystemJS is capable of loading them via [global loading](https://github.com/systemjs/systemjs#2-systemjs-loader) or [the AMD and named-exports extras](https://github.com/systemjs/systemjs#extras).

+Another resource for sharing dependencies is the [self-hosted-shared-dependencies](https://github.com/single-spa/self-hosted-shared-dependencies) project.

 An alternative to SystemJS that provides polyfill behavior for import maps is [es-module-shims](https://github.com/guybedford/es-module-shims).
 This has the advantage of using truly native ES modules.
 However, it is not the single-spa core team's recommended approach for production applications, since it requires less-performant in browser parsing and modification of all your bundles.

 ## Lazy loading